Hixie/isd/servers/src/systems-server/README.md

 The highest number reported by the server is the one reported in response to the `login` message.

 Each feature then has a specific form of data.
-The data is not self-describing, so a client that does not support all current features cannot decode server data.
+The data format is not self-describing (i.e. there is no way to know when a feature's data ends and the next feature's begins), so a client that does not support all current features cannot decode server data.

+Features may appear multiple times per asset.
+For example, an asset could have multiple `fcSpaceSensor` features with different settings.

 #### `fcStar` (0x01)